jackburkhardt/unity2d-scripts/README.md

 # unity2d-scripts
 Personal scripts for my Unity2D projects.
+These were made in roughly 6 hours and as such are probably not suitable for production use!

 Coming soon (aka tomorrow):
 - Parallax camera movement